Petroselinum crispum

 There is also root parsley (grown mainly in Europe) bred for a parsnip-like root.
 In North American home gardens, we usually stick with leaf types and let actual carrot or parsnip varieties handle root harvests.

-In cool springs and mild falls, parsley in Zones 4-10 enjoys full sun for 6-8 hours a day.
+In cool springs and mild falls, parsley in Zones 4-10 enjoys 6-8 hours of full sun a day.
 That is when it behaves most like sun-loving tomato and pepper seedlings, putting on steady green growth.

 By high summer in Zone 8-10, direct hot afternoon sun can stress plants in small containers.
 A bit of dappled shade from taller crops like corn or trellised cucumber keeps leaves sweeter and delays bolting.